aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/platform-settings.md

           # Feature will be ignored on unsupported platforms.
           queue_monitor_length_notify: <bool; default=True>

-          # Support for configuration of per interface storm-control settings on Ethernet or Port-channel interfaces.
+          # Support for storm-control.
           # Feature will be ignored on unsupported platforms.
           interface_storm_control: <bool; default=True>

-          # Support for configuration of per interface PoE settings on Ethernet or Port-channel interfaces.
+          # Support for PoE.
           # Feature will be ignored on unsupported platforms.
           poe: <bool; default=False>